dvptl68/ControlPC/README.md

 A program that encrypts your files for you.

 ## How to use it:
 Clone the project and compile it with GCC or MSVC or [download the exe](https://github.com/dvptl68/Encryptor/blob/master/bin/out.exe?raw=true), open a Windows terminal in the directory with the exe file , and run the program.
-With CMD, this can be done with: `filename.exe`, or in Git Bash: `./filename`.
+With CMD, this can be done with: `filename.exe`, or in a Bash terminal (such as Git Bash): `./filename`.

 **Keep in mind that this program has been designed to work on Windows and is not cross-platform.**